 This is the second quilt top I've ever made.
 Once I made one for myself, I knew I wanted to make one for my mom.
-I found a kit over at Connecting Threads and this is the end result.
+I found a kit over on Amazon and this is the end result.
 Saving it for 4 months so I could give it to her for her birthday was really hard!
 I'm not a patient person.

 A Christmas Gift For My Oldest Son